eLearning vs. Microlearning: What Are the Differences?

 Offers several learning options

 eLearning utilizes different learning formats to cater to all learners.
 The same course can be available as a video, text, games and podcasts, among others.
 This caters to learners with different attention spans and learning preferences.
 That’s why at VP Legacies, our learning modules include video tools, written tools, and other forms of media.

 Has in-depth information

-Also, the body of information in an eLearning course remains relevant for longer unlike micro-learning content that can quickly change depending on departmental goals and changes.
-Choosing information-rich eLearning courses can help build a company’s identity and serve as a central knowledge hub for employee discussions that informs decision-making.
+Also, the body of information in a custom eLearning course remains relevant for longer, unlike micro-learning content that can quickly change depending on departmental goals and changes.
+Choosing information-rich custom eLearning course development can help build a company’s identity and serve as a central knowledge hub for employee discussions that informs decision-making.

 Micro-learning: The Future of Employee Training

 While eLearning alone focuses on broader and sometimes less tangible goals, microlearning can effectively train employees with skills in the workplace.
 That’s especially true if the organization adheres to these best practices

 Enabling mobile access to microlearning trainings allows employees to access the course while on the go.
 These trainings are effective if the employee can access them from anywhere at any time.
 The organization can go further and even enable offline access so employees can still use the resources away from the internet.

 Having visuals and other media can make content more engaging and help employees retain vital information.
 It’s hard to concentrate on a wall of words, especially when dealing with a complex subject.
 Using videos and infographics can help employees to remain focused and understand the subject better.
 Microlearning provides an opportunity for companies to use visual aesthetics to show off its fun side.